 18. A bag contains a total of 20 books on physics and mathematics, Any possible combination of books is equally likely.
 Ten books are chosen from the bag and it is found that it contains 6 books of mathematics.
-Find out
+Find out the probability that the remaining books in the bag contains 3 books on mathematics.

-19. In a test, an examinee either guesses or copies or knows the answer to a multiple choice question with four choices.
-The probability that he makes a guess is 1/3 and the probability that he copies the answer is 1/6.
-The probability that his answer is correct given that he copied it is 1/8.
-Find the probability that he knew the answer to the question, given that he correctly answered it.
+19. In a competitive examination, an examinee either guesses or copies or knows the answer to amultiple choice question with four choices.
+The probability that he makes a guess is $\frac{1}{3}$ and the probability that he copies the answer is 1/6.
+The probability that the answer is correct, given that he copiedit, is $\frac{1}{8}$.
+Find the probability that he knows the answer to the question, given that he correctly answered

-20. A box contains N coins m of which are fair and the rest are biased.
-The probability of getting a head when a fair coin is tossed is 1/2, while it is 2/3 when a biased coin is tossed.
+20. A box contains N coins, m of which are fair and the rest are biased.
+The probability of getting a head when a fair coin is tossed is 1/2 while it is 2/3 when a biased coin is tossed.
 A coin is drawn from the box at random and is tossed twice.
 The first time it shows head and the second time it shows tail.
 What is the probability that the coin drawn is fair?